 But these macro trends, while interesting, are not particularly helpful to organizations trying to understand how to navigate their own digital transformation.
 To provide some guidance here, Freeform Dynamics further segmented all 1,442 respondents into three broad categories based on where they fell on the DEI: the top performing Digital Disrupters (14% of the total), the Digital Achievers (32%) and the Mainstream (54%).

 Here is where things get interesting.
 The Digital Disrupters truly are the top-performing organizations.
 They have 2.4 times higher revenue growth than the Mainstream (26% vs 11%) and 2.5 times higher profit growth (32% vs 13%).
 They also garner a higher percentage of their revenue from new business than the Mainstream – 37% vs 23%.
 Given their success, can we determine what the Digital Disrupters are doing differently?

 By analyzing the answers of the three segments to the full survey, Freeform Dynamics was able to develop a set of common traits and behaviors that set the Digital Disrupters apart from the rest of the pack.
-These "Top 10 Traits" are fully detailed in the research paper mentioned earlier, and include such things as a high emphasis on emerging digital channels to the customer, an ability to experiment and fail quickly, and a conscious reallocation of resources to fund digital investments.
+These "Top 10 Traits" include such things as a high emphasis on emerging digital channels to the customer, an ability to experiment and fail quickly, and a conscious reallocation of resources to fund digital investments.
 But I wanted to specifically call out a few that I think are particularly illuminating and actionable:

 ■ Strong appreciation of the role of software and apps: Digital Disrupters are 3.5x more likely to recognize the importance of being a software-driven business (60% vs 17%).
 More than half (53%) also believe that In addition to their core business, they are also now a software company.